getchip/PocketCHIP-Docs/source/includes/_advanced-headless.md

 You'll be asked for CHIP's password.
 The default password is `chip`.
 This process is the same if CHIP is connected to the network using built-in wireless or a USB-Ethernet adapter.

-#### Make Connections Easy
+#### Make Connections To CHIP Easy
 You may want to setup your network so it will always provide the same (static) IP address to CHIP.
 You can then rely on CHIP always having the same IP address.

-Alternatively, you can [setup zero configuration networking](Zero Configuration Networking) to give your CHIP an easily remembered name.
+Alternatively, you can [setup zero configuration networking](zero-configuration-networking) to give your CHIP an easily remembered name.

 You are now free to do whatever it is you do with Linux command line on CHIP.